hiddentao/gulp-server-livereload/README.md

 > Gulp plugin to run a local webserver with live reload using socket.io

-Serves a folder over HTTP and watch it for changes, telling the browser to reload itself when a change happens.
+Serve a folder over HTTP and watch it for changes, telling the browser to reload itself when a change happens.

 Uses [socket.io](http://socket.io) so that the livereload mechanism works even